fenix01/cheatengine-library/README.md

 Features :
 - manage a virtual cheat engine table
 - inject asm scripts
-- only a few symbols are support :
+- only these symbols are support :
     ALLOC
     DEALLOC
     LABEL